mauriciopoppe/blog/site/content/notes/home-server-setup.md

 ```

 - **Running commands** - I've taught Gemini that the filesystem it sees is thanks to the mount and
-  I've told it how to run commands directly on the Pi via SSH.
+  I've told it how to run commands directly on the Pi via SSH therefore if it needs to check something
-  It can apply the changes it just wrote, check container logs, and verify that the setup is working as expected.
+  outside the mounted filesystem it can run any SSH command.

-This REPL environment allowed me to iterate very fast and bridged the gap between a small SBC and a powerful AI.
+This REPL environment allowed me to iterate very fast in my small SBC.

+Of course, a fast workflow is only useful if I can actually access the server safely when I'm away from my desk.

 ## Secure Remote Access: Tailscale